-In my mid-twenties I quit my job and traveled the world for 14 months.
+In my mid-twenties, I quit my job to travel the world for 14 months.
 I visited 18 countries and spent about $10,000.
-A future lifestyle of frequent and extended travel in retirement, funded by investment income, is what motivates me to reach financial independence.
+A future lifestyle of frequent and extended travel in retirement, funded by passive income, is what motivates me to reach financial independence.
 This post is about how I was able to travel the world for so long on so little money, and how you can too.

 How It All Started

 After college I embarked on a two-month backpacking trip to Europe.
 The US dollar was strong at the time so Europe was affordable.
 A friend and I whirled around the continent visiting 15 countries in that short period of time.
 I loved every minute of that trip and knew that once I had the opportunity, I’d take another trip to other parts of the world, hopefully while I was still young.

 When I returned home from Europe, I started a career in information technology.
 Even though I was just starting my career, my plan was to put it on hold to travel the world again once I had the money.
 I didn’t care if it would hurt my career because I wanted to get back on the backpacker trail and see the world.

 Based on how fast I could pay off my debts and save up cash, I estimated that I could quit my job and travel the world in August of 2001 after less than three years of holding down a ‘real’ job.
 By then I would be able to buy an airline ticket and have $6,000 to spend on a 4 1/2 month trip.
 I kept my spending under control as a young professional and was fortunate to have no student loans to pay thanks to my parents.

 I wanted to go to Asia.
 Everything I read told me I could live on $20 or less after flights by staying in hostels and inexpensive hotels, and eating on the cheap.

 Many things had to line up to make this trip happen.
 I had to:

 - Not be constrained by a housing lease

 - Not be in a serious relationship with someone who was not interested or able to travel for that long